taoteh1221/healthy-homemade-freezable-meals/README.txt

 16oz low sodium chicken broth (OR SUBSTITUTE WITH 2 CUPS WATER)

 6 to 8 cups water (add more, IF too thick to stir well)

+OPTIONAL: 1 cup rice (IF you want to slightly thicken everything)

 -Cube the sliced bread, season with granulated garlic, and bake in oven / air fryer @ 300 degrees for 15 minutes